JASory/machine-prime/README.md

    hashtable used.
 See the "hashtable" example in f-analysis for an explicit implementation.
  - Total memory: 526464 bytes

+SSMR is identical to Default but branches to use the SSMR algorithm for integers less than 2^40
+ - The parameters and failure cases are identical to the SSMR crate
+ - Due to branching, cache-utilisation and calculation modifications, it is slower than the SSMR crate
+ - Only use this variant if the SSMR crate doesn't provide a large enough interval

 Small forgoes the hashtable but still uses the trial division
   - is_prime complexity: Worst-case 2.8 * Fermat test, Average case < 0.567 * Fermat test
   - is-prime_wc complexity: Worst case 2.5 * Fermat test, Average-case < 1.31 * Fermat test